Trixarian/Alia/README.md

 * Alia can be taught responses with the !teach or !learn commands.
 * Alia's new taught responses can be searched with !find and forgotten with with !forget.
 * Alia can be copied over an existing pyborg copy and will uses the same dictionaries/wordlists as the old one.
 * Alia can respond to and learn actions!
-This can be done via the teach system or by observing other user's actions.
+This can be done via the learing system or by observing other user's actions.
 And many more!
 (See ChangeLog for complete list)

 New Commands